Natural philosophy: Scope

-In Plato's earliest known dialogue, Charmides distinguishes between science or bodies of knowledge that produce a physical result, and those that do not.
+Plato's earliest known dialogue, Charmides, distinguishes between science or bodies of knowledge that produce a physical result, and those that do not.
 Natural philosophy has been categorized as a theoretical rather than a practical branch of philosophy (like ethics).
 Sciences that guide arts and draw on the philosophical knowledge of nature may produce practical results, but these subsidiary sciences (e.g., architecture or medicine) go beyond natural philosophy.

 The study of natural philosophy seeks to explore the cosmos by any means necessary to understand the universe.
 Some ideas presuppose that change is a reality.
 Although this may seem obvious, there have been some philosophers who have denied the concept of metamorphosis, such as Plato's predecessor Parmenides and later Greek philosopher Sextus Empiricus, and perhaps some Eastern philosophers.
 George Santayana, in his Scepticism and Animal Faith, attempted to show that the reality of change cannot be proven.
 If his reasoning is sound, it follows that to be a physicist, one must restrain one's skepticism enough to trust one's senses, or else rely on anti-realism.

 René Descartes' metaphysical system of mind–body dualism describes two kinds of substance: matter and mind.
 According to this system, everything that is "matter" is deterministic and natural—and so belongs to natural philosophy—and everything that is "mind" is volitional and non-natural, and falls outside the domain of philosophy of nature.